What’s an Introvert and How Do You Know if You Are One?

 An introvert is someone who enjoys spending time alone without unwanted stimulation or distraction in order to recharge.

 Contrary to popular belief, not all introverts are shy.

-In fact, introverts are a wide a varied type of person, but we’ll get to that in a bit.
+In fact, introverts and highly sensitive people are a wide a varied type of person, but we’ll get to that in a bit.

 What’s the difference between an introvert and an extrovert?

 There’s a misconception that being introverted means you’re shy, anti-social and struggle to be around people.

 Being an introvert means that your energy is drained when you’re around others and re-charged when you’re alone.
 This doesn’t mean that introverts aren’t social, struggle to be around other people, or can’t do things extroverts do.
 It just means that we need a break every now and again.

 So, to be an extrovert means that you gain energy from being around others.
 The simplest way to tell which you are is to think about how you feel after being in a social situation.
 Do you feel pumped up, or tired?